colorzhang/hybris/Caching DTO beans with Spring cache and Redis.md

 - Using Spring AOP to add cache apsect directly. no need to change any code. (some converters have complex data structure, maybe needs to change code then.)

-- Set different TTL for different data type using cacheManager.
+- Setting different TTL for different data type using cacheManager.

 #Implementation
 ##Install & start Redis